 When you have taken your turkey out of the oven, pour the drippings into a bowl.
 Allow the fat to separate and skim it from the top of the drippings.

 Add about one cup of the drippings to the roasting pan or a sauce pan.
 Whisk in about 1/2 cup of flour and make a roux by allowing it to turn to a golden brown color.
 Add broth and more drippings, stirring until it thickened, and add the giblet meat.
 Season the gravy with salt and pepper and make sure to taste it to be sure it has the flavor you are looking for!

 To make turkey gravy without giblets, throw the giblets from the turkey away and make turkey gravy using the drippings from the pan.

-DON’T MISS THESE THANKSGIVING STAPLES:
+DON’T MISS my other popular THANKSGIVING Recipes: